nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_nodejs.md

 #### prompt\_tokens

 The number of tokens used in the prompt.
+Currently not available and always 0.

 Type: [number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)